StjerneIdioten/I3D-Blender-Addon/.github/ISSUE_TEMPLATE/wiki-request.md

 name: Wiki request
 about: 'Create a report for errors in Wiki or User documentation '
 title: ''
-labels: incoming, Wiki correction request
+labels: Wiki correction request, incoming
 assignees: ''

 ---